-Young-of-the-year fish of most species used the marsh as a nursery area during the summer, with maximum CPE values generally corresponding to maximum vegetation density. obvious spatial and temporal segregation patterns were young-of-the-year observed among fish species. and high predation pressure prey availability, characteristic of vegetated habitats, probably favored marsh utilization by young-of-the-year fish.
-With the onset cooler water temperatures, young-of-the-year fish apparently moved into the deeper waters of the bay.
+Young-of-the-year fish of most species used the marsh as a nursery area during the summer, with maximum CPE values generally corresponding to maximum vegetation density.
+Few obvious spatial and temporal segregation patterns were observed among young-of-the-year fish species.
+Low pressure predation and hiqh prey availability, characteristic of vegetated habitats, probably favored marsh utilization by young-of-the-year fish.
+With the onset of cooler water temperatures, young-of-the-year fish apparently moved into the deeper waters of the bay.